Matter-antimatter asymmetry and dark matter stability from baryon number conservation: Evolution of the particle number densities and asymmetries

 with $s$ the square of the center of mass energy.
 Secondly, one has reactions between dark sector particles and visible sector particles, $N \bar{d}\leftrightarrow ud$ and $N \bar{u}\leftrightarrow dd$, as well as the decay $N\rightarrow u d d$, all mediated by the neutron portal interaction, suppressed by $\Lambda_n$.
-The corresponding cross-sections and decay rate read
+The corresponding cross sections and decay rate read

 To simplify the discussion, we will assume that the neutron portal interaction is sufficiently strong to bring the dark sector baryons into thermal equilibrium with the visible sector.
 At a temperature $T$, this condition requires